 Safety has changed.
-Industry wide, the practice of ensuring safety has changed.
+Industry wide, safety has grown in importance.
 And that is a profound blessing to the industry’s workers.

 Today, there is a culture of safety in the oilfield.
 That wasn’t always the case.
-Even as recently as five or ten years ago, things were different.
-But slowly, steadily, the oil patch has given greater emphasis to protecting workers.
-And that has given rise to this new culture, characterized by a very pro-active stance in training workers and enforcing procedures.
+Even as recently as five years ago, things were different.
+But slowly, steadily, we have given greater emphasis to protecting workers.
+And we have grown a new culture, characterized by a very pro-active stance in training workers and developing and enforcing procedures.
 It’s working.
-Employees in the oilfield are safer than they’ve perhaps ever been.
+Employees in the oilfield are safer than they’ve ever been.

-Integrity Wireline has an excellent rating for safety.
+Integrity Wireline has excellent safety ratings.
 That’s the result of a very deliberate effort.

 Safety Equals Success

-That’s become the norm because those hiring companies are themselves measured by the overall safety performance in their own operations.
-If a subcontractor has a poor safety rating, that safety rating is factored into the hiring company’s rating, and can drag it down, thus burdening that company.
-Or lift it up, if the subcontractor has a sufficiently favorable rating.
+We are all measured by our overall safety performance.
+If a service provider has a poor safety rating, that safety rating is factored into the operating company’s rating, and can drag it down, burdening that company.
+A good service provider, with favorable safety statistics, can pull an operating company’s rating up.

-Getting a good safety record at Integrity has been a concentrated effort.
+Building a strong safety record at Integrity has been a concentrated team effort.

 Payne discussed various aspects of his job recently in an interview at Integrity Wireline’s Abilene headquarters.
 We share a portion of that conversation below.